FAQS

 Can we bring our dog(s)?

-Yes, we are a dog friendly friendly site and welcome dogs of all shapes and sizes.
-Dogs are charged at £20 per dog, per stay and we recommend no more than one large dog, or two small/medium dogs in a pod.
-Please kindly note that dogs must never be left unattended in the pods and they must be kept on leads around the pods and farm-yard areas.
-It will be explained on arrival where you can let your dog(s) off the lead.
+Yes — we are a dog-friendly site and warmly welcome well-behaved dogs of all shapes and sizes.
+Dogs are charged at £20 per dog, per stay.
+For comfort, we recommend no more than one large dog or two small/medium dogs per pod.
+Dogs must not be left unattended in the pods and should be kept on a lead around the pods and farmyard areas.
+On arrival, we’ll happily show you where your dog can enjoy some off-lead time.

 Can we get a taxi to and from the farm?